Skip to content

 Frequently Asked Questions About Ivy League Essay Topics

-What are the best Common App essay topics for Ivy League admissions?
+Can you reuse the same Common App essay for all the Ivy League schools?

 Sources: Common App, Common Application essay prompts, Harvard College admissions guidance, Yale admissions advice on the essay, Princeton admission application requirements, IECA, NACAC, College Board BigFuture, and aggregate admit-cycle essay analysis from former admissions officer consulting.